LaurisMih/LaurisMih/README.md

 ## 📝 Some of my recent projects:

-🛴 ScooterRental
+🛴 ScooterRental <br />
-This application manages scooter rents and can calculate the price of rented scooters.
+This application manages scooter rents and can calculate the price of rented scooters.<br />
 Developed using Test Driven Development principles.